jwmunn-og/jwmunn.github.io/about.md

 From June 2014 to Jan 2018, I worked remotely full-time and followed my wife's nursing contracts around the US.
 During that time we moved every 4 months living from Delaware to Alaska and many places in between.

 In January 2018 we decided to settle in Seattle, WA with our cat and dog.
 I joined Microsoft as a contractor in April of 2018, converted to full-time in 2019 and have been pushing code in highly performant and visible products ever since.
+If you've ever recieved an email from Microsoft, looked up documentation, visited the Azure website to learn about services, learned technology from Microsoft Learn or watched their on-demand shows and previous event videos then my fingerprints are on the code.
+I'm lucky to get to work with incredibly smart and passionate people building meaningful products to better the lives of others.